wp-plugins/formidable/readme.txt

 * PRO: Added `[frm-entry-update-field]` shortcode to update a single field in an entry with an ajax link
 * PRO: Updated timepicker to latest version
 * PRO: Added global styling option to set newly-added select fields to an automatic width
-* PRO: Fixes calendar to allow fields mapped to a post to be used as the date field
+* PRO: Fixed calendar to allow fields mapped to a post to be used as the date field
+* PRO: Fixed conditionally hidden field options to work with post category and post status fields
+* PRO: Fixed custom displays to work automatically with pages instead of just post and custom post types
+* PRO: Added functionality to frm-stats shortcode to work with posts and adds where options in key/id=value pairs. ex: [frm-stats id=x 25=hello] where 25 is the field ID and "Hello" is the value the other field in the form should have in order to display
+* PRO: Updated datepicker to latest version
+* PRO: Fixed bug preventing images for saving correctly if the form is set to create a post and the upload field is not set as a post field
+* PRO: Added an "Insert Position" option to the custom display.
+This will prevent the custom display from being loaded multiple times per page, but will allow users to set when it shows up for themes like Thesis

 = 1.05.03 =
 * Updated user role options to work more reliably with WP 3.1